yduwcui/ai-gateway/site/docs/capabilities/llm-integrations/supported-endpoints.md

 **Status:** ✅ Fully Supported

-**Description:** Create a chat completion response for the given conversation.
+**Description:** Send a structured list of input messages with text and/or image content, and the model will generate the next message in the conversation.

 **Features:**
 - ✅ Streaming and non-streaming responses
 - ✅ Function calling
+- ✅ Extended thinking
 - ✅ Response format specification (including JSON schema)
 - ✅ Temperature, top_p, and other sampling parameters
 - ✅ System and user messages